Video Quality Monitor

 Measuring perceived video quality

-During video quality measurement, several windows can be displayed: measured video frame, quality curves and video bitrate curve.
+During video quality measurement, several windows can be displayed: measured video frame, audio waveform and spectrum, quality curves, video bitrate curve and audio bitrate curve.

-In parallel of quality measurement, the instant video bitrate is measured for each frame.
+In parallel of quality measurement, the instant video bitrate and instant audio bitrate are also measured for each video frame/audio frame.
+For live audio/video sources (HDMI, SDI, IP streaming, desktop capture), the actual frame rate is also measured.

 Quality measurement uses multithreading.
 So the more CPU cores you have, the faster VQM works.